vertigojones/project_three_deliverables/schedule.md

 git push heroku master
 ```

-* __Seed!__.
-Set up your database and seeds by hard-coding some sample data.
+* __Seed!__ Set up your database and seeds by hard-coding some sample data.
 It's best to create your data for all three models up front.
-Deploy to Mongo:
+Deploy to _Mongo_:

 ``node db/seeds.js``